MadMando/ai-setup-with_docker/README.md

    - Ensure it is running before proceeding.

 2. **Windows Only**
-   - PowerShell must be installed (default in Windows 10/11).
+   - PowerShell or terminal window.
    - Search for PowerShell in the start menu search
    - Right click and open as administrator